Laurence Altshuler, MD

 Additionally, Dr. Altshuler authored the 2004 book, Balanced Healing: Combining Modern Medicine with Safe and Effective Alternative Therapies.
 This book earned him the USA Book News national award for the “Best Health Book of 2004.”

-Dr. Altshuler is currently the Director of Oncology Intake as well as Director of Sleep Medicine and Director of Oncofertility services.
+Dr. Altshuler is currently the Director of Oncology Intake as well as Director of Sleep Medicine and Director of Oncofertility services at our Tulsa hospital.
 He conducts research in “cold” lasers, acupuncture, sleep medicine and pain management.

 Since joining CTCA, Dr. Altshuler says he appreciates being able to provide patient-centered cancer care.
 “CTCA is unique among hospitals," says Dr. Altshuler.
 "Patients here are truly treated as individual people, not a number.
 The entire staff is devoted to helping patients in whatever way they can.
 CTCA also provides hope for patients long after most other hospitals have given up.”